 For most people, a medical emergency is a rare event — and that's how it should be!
 Our Emergency Department care providers, on the other hand, treat medical emergencies every day.
 They know it can be a stressful and scary time for you and your family, and are here to make your experience as positive as possible.

 Patients arriving at the emergency department are quickly assessed, and seen promptly by the appropriate care provider.
-Rarely does a patient wait more than 15 minutes to see a physician.
-Wait times are listed in real-time at the top right of your screen.

 When to visit the ER